15 Health Benefits of Chlorophyll—Nature’s Powerhouse Green

 Some reports suggest that semi-synthetic derived chlorophyllin may be effective at reducing liver cancer as well as promoting other health benefits.

-Which is just another reason to rock nutrient-dense plants, blue green algae, and planktons with additional micronutrients and phytochemicals onboard.
+Which is just another reason to rock it in plants and plant-based supplements with additional phytonutrients onboard.

 Liquid Chlorophyllin Side Effects

-Since chlorophyllin drinks and supplements are usually not regulated, make sure and purchase from a reliable manufacturer to avoid potential contamination.
+Since chlorophyllin drinks and supplements are usually not regulated, make sure and purchase from a reputable brand (like the ones above).

-In addition you should consult your doctor or pharmacist if you have medical conditions such as cancer, diabetes, weakened immune system, etc., or if you’re pregnant and/or taking medications.
+You should consult your doctor or pharmacist if you have medical conditions or you’re taking prescription drugs.

 Chlorophyll Side Effects

-And if you’re able to grow your own food such as wheatgrass, barley grass, and sprouts, that’s ideal.
+If you’re able to grow your own food such as wheatgrass, barley grass, and sprouts, that’s ideal.
+Along with rich leafy greens and other nutrient-dense raw living plants. 🌱 💚

 Wheatgrass Benefits